valr/stuffs/weechat/notify_send/README.md

-# Notify Send Plugin
+# Notify Send Script

 ## Installation

-Copy the plugin in the autoload python directory of weechat:
+Copy the script in the autoload python directory of weechat:
 ~/.weechat/python/autoload

 ## Configuration

-If required, adapt the options of the plugin e.g. using /fset.
+If required, adapt the options of the script e.g. using /fset.
 **Options**: plugins.var.python.notify_send.*

 ## Usage

-With the default options, a notification will be sent using 'notify_send' in case of private message or highlight channel message.
+With the default options, a notification will be sent using 'notify-send' in case of private message or highlight channel message.

 **Formats of the notification:**